Circe (character): Pre-Crisis on Infinite Earths

 In the original DC Comics continuity (prior to the Crisis on Infinite Earths), Circe is a centuries-old enchantress who is kept young by an elixir called vitae.
 It is made from a special combination of plants and herbs.
 While living on the island Aeaea, Circe gains magical powers.
-Circe is very skilled at turning men into any animal resembling their personality, and, for her crimes against mortalkind, the Amazon Queen Hippolyta banished her to Sorca, "an island planet in space, where she could do no harm".
+Being a lover of animals and despising men, Circe spends centuries luring male sailors and travelers into her clutches, then turning them into the animals that best match their personalities.
+Eventually, the Amazonian queen Hippolyta punishes Circe by banishing her to Sorca, "an island planet in space, where she could do no harm".

 Upon her return to Earth, Circe tries to destroy Wonder Woman, having heard from an oracle in ancient times that the daughter of Hippolyta will be her undoing.
 Unlike many of Wonder Woman's other Golden Age foes, Circe does not repent when her plot fails, and a legendary enmity is born.

 In Captain Marvel Adventures #66, set on Earth-S, it is revealed the evil immortal Oggar gave Circe immortality 3,000 years ago when she was a beautiful Graecian princess, hoping she would marry him.
-But because he did not give her eternal youth she keeps aging and becomes ugly, meaning she hates men who now have a hatred of her face, and learns magic to turn them into animals.
+However, because he refuses to also grant her eternal youth for spurning his love, Circe slowly ages into a hideous old woman.
+Bitter and angry, she learns sorcery to restore her youth and also to lash out at men by transforming them into mindless beasts.
 Captain Marvel and Oggar battle on her island, and she turns Billy into a goat before turning him back.
 She finally helps Captain Marvel defeat Oggar by turning him into a boar.
 He jumps into a bluff and apparently dies, meaning she finally dies happily as his spell wears off.

-A woman claiming to be a descendant of the original Circe later appears and gives Superman an evolution serum, which temporarily transforms him into a partial lion after he does not agree to marry her.
+A woman claiming to be a descendant of the original Circe later appears and gives Superman an evolution serum, which temporarily and partially transforms him into a lion after he does not agree to marry her.
 She leaves the planet by the time Superman returns to her island.
 Realizing the serum contains kryptonite, Superman theorizes the original Circe may have been from Krypton.